HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/README.md

 ## Implemented Oligo Design Pipelines

-For detailed information on each pipeline, please visit our [documentation](https://oligo-designer-toolsuite.readthedocs.io/).

 ### Genomic Region Generator

-This pipeline is designed to extract genomic sequences of a specific type from NCBI, Ensembl or custom Fasta and GTF files.
-If a custom reference is chosen, a GTF file with gene annotations and a Fasta file with the genome sequence have to be provided.
-When choosing a NCBI or Ensembl reference, the annotation and genome sequence will be downloaded automatically via FTP from the respective servers.
-Therefore, the user has to define the species, annotation release and taxon (only for NCBI).
-From the given annotations, user-defined genomic regions are extracted.
+This pipeline is designed to extract genomic sequences, e.g. CDS, exon or UTRs, of a specific type from NCBI, Ensembl or custom Fasta and GTF files.
 The genomic regions are stored in a memory efficient format, which eliminates duplicated sequences stemming from common exons of different gene isoforms, while preserving the isoform information.
-The user can choose from a pre-defined list of genomic regions, i.e. intergenic, gene, CDS, exon, intron, 3’ UTR, 5’ UTR and exon-exon junctions.

-#### Usage

-*Command-Line Call:*

 To create sequences of genomic regions from NCBI annotations you can run the pipeline with